Find out more about the latest developments to our website

 March 2014 saw the release of an exciting update for the Met Office Weather app on Android and iPhone.
 These releases introduced a brand new capability on the app, with Severe Weather Warning push notifications alerting users to warnings and amendments to their chosen regions.

-As the UK provider of National Severe Weather Warnings, we introduced new functionality to our Android and iPhone apps, allowing users to subscribe to push notifications, alerting them to warnings and any amendments.
+As the UK provider of National Severe Weather Warnings, we introduced new functionality to our iPhone and Android apps, allowing users to subscribe to push notifications, alerting them to warnings and any amendments.
 Users are able to select as few or as many of the 16 warning regions as they like, tailoring the push notification service to their needs.
 This allows the Met Office to proactively communicate during times of severe weather with the 9 million individuals who have downloaded one of our apps, helping us protect life and property across the UK.

 At the end of January we launched a new mobile website, providing a substantial upgrade to the previous version through an improved user experience when accessing content from a wide range of mobile phones and tablets.